knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShoppingCartsApi.md

 <a name="addcustomdiscount"></a>
 # **AddCustomDiscount**
-> void AddCustomDiscount (string id, ModelCouponDefinition customDiscount)
+> void AddCustomDiscount (string id, CouponDefinition customDiscount)

 Adds a custom discount to the cart